 Press the Lock Camera/Light to View button so that view changes can be used to reposition the camera.
-Now Tumble, Pan and Dolly in the viewport to reposition the camera so the ball begins in the top left and bounces down to the lower right.
+Now Tumble, Pan and Dolly in the viewport to tweak the camera to get the framing that you want for the shot.
 Scrub the timeline to make sure the camera works for the whole sequence.